Top 25 DynamoDB Interview Questions & Answers [2024]

 23. What are DynamoDB Global Tables?

-DynamoDB Global Tables allow users to replicate their data over different regions of choice.
-That makes the data highly available and quickly delivered across global applications of enormous size.
-Every data write made to a global table is replicated over all the regions having replicas of the same table.
+DynamoDB Global Tables allow users to replicate their data across different regions of choice.
+This makes the data highly available and quickly delivered across global applications of enormous size.
+Every data write made to a global table is replicated across all regions having replicas of the same table.

 24. What does BatchGetItem do in DynamoDB?